erew123/alltalk_tts/README.md

 - **Console output** Clear command line output for any warnings or issues.
 - **3rd Party support via JSON calls** Can be used with 3rd party applications via JSON calls.

-**Note: Mac compatibility is not yet guaranteed due to CUDA requirement**

 ## Installation on Text generation web UI
 This has been tested on the current Dec 2023 release of Text generation webUI.
 If you have not updated it for a while, you may wish to update Text generation webUI, instructions [here](https://github.com/oobabooga/text-generation-webui#getting-updates)